RJPearson94/terraform-provider-twilio/docs/resources/serverless_deployment.md

 - `sid` - The SID of the deployment (Same as the ID)
 - `account_sid` - The account SID associated with the deployment
 - `service_sid` - The service SID associated with the deployment
-- `environment_sid` - The Environment SID associated with the deployment
+- `environment_sid` - The environment SID associated with the deployment
-- `build_sid` - The Build SID to be deployed to the environment
+- `build_sid` - The build SID to be deployed to the environment
 - `date_created` - The date in RFC3339 format that the deployment was created
 - `date_updated` - The date in RFC3339 format that the deployment was updated
-- `url` - The url of the deployment
+- `url` - The URL of the deployment

 ## Timeouts